jundalisay/sp/content/en/research/descartes/meteors/discourse-06b.md

 I do not determine how many such grains each one can be divided into.

 But it seems that for the ordinary, it must be at least 8.

-They can also perhaps be divided into 12, 20, 24, 32, or even a much larger number, according to their size, and of a more subtle snow, and that the cold, which converts them into hail, is harsher and comes more suddenly.
+They can also perhaps be divided into 12, 20, 24, 32, or even more, according to their size, and of a more subtle snow, and that the cold, which converts them into hail, is harsher and comes more suddenly.

-I have observed more than once such hail, the grains of which had roughly the shape of the segments of a ball divided into 8 equal parts by three intersecting sections at right angles at the center.
+Once such hail, the grains of which had roughly the shape of the segments of a ball divided into 8 equal parts by 3 intersecting sections at right angles at the center.

 Then I also observed others, which being longer and smaller, seemed to be about a quarter of those there, although their corners, having become blunt and rounded by tightening, they almost had the shape of a sugar loaf.

 I also observed that before or after, or even among these hailstones, there commonly fell some others that were round.

-For even though I took special care to do so, I could never find two that held together.
+Even though I took special care to do so, I could never find two that held together.

 But I soon satisfied myself on this matter, by considering how the wind always agitates, and successively bends all the parts of the surface of the water, by flowing over it, without making it rough or uneven for that.

-For I knew from this that it infallibly bends and ripples the surfaces of clouds in the same way, and that by continually moving each ice particle a little differently from its neighbors, it does not allow them to stick together completely, even though it does not dislodge them for that, and yet does not fail to flatten and polish their small surfaces: in the same way that we sometimes see it polish the waves, which it does in the dust of a campaign.
+It infallibly bends and ripples the surfaces of clouds in the same way.

+By continually moving each ice particle a little differently from its neighbors, it does not allow them to stick together completely, even though it does not dislodge them for that, and yet does not fail to flatten and polish their small surfaces: in the same way that we sometimes see it polish the waves, which it does in the dust of a campaign.

 After this cloud came another, which produced only small roses or wheels, with 6 teeth rounded in semicircles, such as are seen towards Q, and which were all transparent, and all flat, about the same thickness as the blades that had preceded them, and the best cut and compassed, that it is possible to imagine.